dogoncouch/siemstress/README.md

 ## Introduction

 ### Description
 Siemstress is a lightweight but powerful security information and event management (SIEM) system.
 It uses a database and a suite of CLI tools for managing log events, and automating event analysis.
-It comes with three programs: siemparse, siemquery, and siemtrigger.
+It comes with four programs: siemparse, siemquery, siemtrigger, and siemmanage.

 ### Overview